ar0it/MetaGPT/documentation/LabJournal.md

+# 19.06.24
+- what to do about nodes that can occur multiple times (in the tree model)
+- Remove metadata already implemented from raw_meta ?
+- unrecognized fields

 # 16.06.24
 - Limit the tokens used for a request.
 (I want control over the cost)
 - Implement code async?